azeezkenny007/PUSH-UP-APP-FLASK-PYTHON/README.md

 ## Run Locally

-if you want to use virtual envirement then create and activate first.
+if you want to use virtual environment then create and activate first.

 1. open new folder in Visual studio code.